klustria/helidon-mp-ocivault-unittest/Practices.md

       import org.junit.jupiter.api.Test;
       ```
-   4. Run the test by doing either of the following:
-       1. Right-click on `MockitoMockTest` found on the `Project` tool window and choose `Run 'MockitoMockTest'` from the drop-down menu.
-       2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
+   4. Validate the test by clicking on the green arrow head on the left side of the `testCreateSecret()` method declaration and choose `Run 'testCreateSecret()'`.
+Expect the test result to be successful.
-   5. The test will begin execution and test result, particularly that of `testCreateSecret()` should show that it has completed successfully.
 9. Inside `setUp()` method, add code to stub `Secrets.getSecretBundleByName()` using mockito's `doAnswer()` directive.
 The stubbing code will have the following sequence:
    1. Retrieve `GetSecretBundleByNameRequest` object which is passed as a parameter from `SECRETS_CLIENT.getSecretBundleByName()`.
    2. Get the secret key value from `GetSecretBundleByNameRequest`.